mikeyhu/scaladiagrams/README.md

 Usage
 -----
-First, compile and package with ./build
+First, inside this project, run the `build` executable file with command `./build`.

 To run Scaladiagrams do the following: